Verified Cleaning Results Every Time

 Helping you meet your sustainability targets

-CORIS® QUANTUM® is a non-toxic cleaning agent that is non-hazardous for the environment and safe for users, the bottle is made predominantly from HDPE a commonly recyclable material.
-CORIS reduces single use waste from the manual cleaning process by 54% by removing brushes and syringes.10
+CORIS QUANTUM® is a non-toxic cleaning agent that is non-hazardous for the environment and safe for users.
+The bottle is made predominantly from HDPE, a commonly recyclable material.
+The CORIS system reduces single-use waste from the manual cleaning process by 54% by removing brushes and syringes.10

 Features At-A-Glance

-CORIS provides records of each cycle, traceable to the endoscope ID and critical cleaning cycle process parameters of the endoscope being cleaned.
+The CORIS system provides records of each cycle, traceable to the endoscope ID and critical cleaning cycle process parameters of the endoscope being cleaned.

-The cleaning agent used by CORIS, it is a non-toxic compound consisting of fine, water-soluble particles that provide physical cleaning and is non-hazardous to the environment.
+The cleaning agent used by the CORIS system is a non-toxic compound consisting of fine, water-soluble particles that provide physical cleaning and is non-hazardous to the environment.

-A validated sensures all the internal fluidic paths of the CORIS Device are not a source of contamination.
+A validated self-disinfection process ensures all the internal fluidic paths of the CORIS device are not a source of contamination.
 Once set-up, the cycle is a hands-off process allowing decontamination staff to conduct other tasks.

 The cycle parameters including the user are recorded and available for record keeping and audit.